tigase/tigase-server/src/main/restructured/Tigase_Development/Tigase_Kernel.rst

 Reconfiguration of a bean *(optional)*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At any point in time bean may be reconfigured by default bean configurator (instance of ``BeanConfigurator``) registered in the kernel.
-This will happen in the same way as it described in `Configuring a bean <#beanConfiguration>`__ in **Creating instace of a bean** section.
+This will happen in the same way as it described in :ref:`Configuring a bean<beanConfiguration>` in **Creating instace of a bean** section.

 Updating dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

 It may happen, that due to reconfiguration or registration/unregistration or activation/deactivation of some other beans dependencies of a bean will change.
-As a result, Tigase Kernel will inject new dependencies as described in `Injecting dependencies <#beanInjectingDependencies>`__
+As a result, Tigase Kernel will inject new dependencies as described in :ref:`Injecting dependencies<beanInjectingDependencies>`

 Registration of a bean
 ---------------------------